-Core Mathematics is an exciting Mathematics qualification.
-It is the Maths you need to move on to independent living, as you think about leaving home and getting a job.
-Core Mathematics makes you more mathematically aware, more employable and less susceptible to the mathematical pitfalls of life.
-This course is ideal if you enjoy Maths (but are not taking the A-Level), and will support your other A-Level studies.
-It is widely welcomed by many universities, with some altering entry requirements for those with a high grade in this qualification.
-You can choose Core Maths alongside three or four other subjects.
+Core Mathematics is an exciting new Mathematics qualification.
+Mathematics can be used to help people make decisions, form business plans, and understand in detail the information they are presented with every day.
+Core Mathematics aims to help students become more mathematically aware, in order to be more employable and less susceptible to the mathematical pitfalls of life.
+This course is ideal if you enjoy Maths but are not taking the A-Level, and as a course to support your other A-Level studies, such as Economics.
+It is also widely welcomed by many universities, with some altering entry requirements for those who gain a high grade in this qualification.

-Core Maths builds on and extends GCSE Mathematics. with a sharper focus on problem-solving skills.
-Topics covered include Mortgages.
-Student Loans, Buying a Car.
-Managing Finances.
-Insurance, Medical Risk, Estimation.
-Business Planning and Spreadsheets.
+Core Maths builds on and extends GCSE Mathematics, with a sharper focus on problem-solving skills.
 The skills taught support mathematical knowledge that is required in other A-Level subjects, such as Economics, Psychology, Sociology, Geography, Business, PE, History and Music.

-- The course covers:
+The course covers:

-- Statistics and algebra
+- · Statistics and algebra

 - Probability and estimation

-- Data analysis and modelling
+- · Data analysis and modelling

-- Sequences and growth
+- · Sequences and growth

 - Financial planning and management

 - Collaborative problem-solving approaches and techniques

 - Using technology and spreadsheets

-The course is assessed in two, 2-hour written examinations at the end of Year 13.
+The course is assessed in two, 2-hour written examinations at the end of Year 13